DawsonChang/project/README.md

-*To open projects in heroku needs about 1 minute to loading.
+*To open projects in heroku at the first time costs about 1 minute to loading.
 Thank you for your patience.*

 ## StockSimulator
 #### Stack: Angular 8, TypeScript, Java, Hibernate, Spring, mySQL, css, Bootstrap, [IEX Cloud](https://iexcloud.io/)(Financial data API)